 Thus, I was inspired as the years went by, to create a sacred space for healing and to be that witness and companion for grieving people who are trying to rebuild their worlds after profound loss.
 It is a great honor and priviledge to be in that role during some of the most pivotal transitions that we encounter in our lifetime.
 Our work together is to help you "reweave" the tapestry of your life in meaningful ways.
 With genuine encouragement I share my motto: "Though we have no choice with loss, we have tremendous choice in how we heal....with awareness, support, and hope, the possibilities for healing are infinite".

-Outside of work, I enjoy music, meditation, and spending time outdoors with my super seven year old son, who reminds me daily to stay present to the magic and wonder of life.
+Outside of work, I enjoy music, meditation, and spending time outdoors with my super-duper son, who reminds me daily to stay present to the magic and wonder of life.